My Quiet Kitchen

 • 1 large red bell pepper, chopped

-• 1 large crown fresh broccoli, cut into small florets - or approx. 2 to 3 cups chopped/bite-size veggies of choice; see post above for ideas
+• 1 large crown fresh broccoli, cut into small florets - or approx. 2 to 3 cups chopped/bite-size veggies of choice; see post for ideas

 • ½ to 1 teaspoon Szechuan peppercorns, lightly smashed - or sub black pepper, to taste